schirinos/uberbackbone/README.md

 uberbackbone
 ============

-A set of enhanced backbone.js views, models and collections
+A plugin with a set of enhanced backbone.js views, models and collections

+## Flavors
+### Stickit
+Use the uberbackbone.js file to get data binding with Stickit.

+### Rivets
+Use uberbackbonerivets.js to to get data binding with Rivets.

 ## UberBackbone.View
 This enhanced view allows a multitude of functionality not found in the basic backbone view